 A nude eyeshadow palette will typically offer a variety of nude colors that range from pale, near-white shadows, gold or pinkish shimmer shades, light to dark brown mattes, and often black.

 This is to allow the user enough shades to create beautiful looks that are typically seen in everyday makeup, prom makeup, wedding makeup, and work makeup.
-A good example of this is the NYX Warm Neutrals Ultimate Shadow Palette.

 Here are our steps on how to apply nude eyeshadow.
 Of course, there’s a bunch of ways to apply eyeshadow to create an abundance of looks, but here’s the most standard way to apply nude eyeshadows.